 Like New Orleans, the early days after the floods bring a range of emotions, suffering and even helplessness.

 I write today to make a prediction for all of those mountain towns that may look beyond repair today.
 In time, all of them — that is right, all of them — will come back stronger than ever.
-In addition, the people of these communities will have a sense of accomplishment and victory that will be unlike anything they have experienced before.
+In addition, the roof coatings orange county company will be helping to repair and coat every single roof, people of these communities will have a sense of accomplishment and victory that will be unlike anything they have experienced before.

 Our family has been part of one amazing recovery and we are looking forward to seeing Colorado do the same.
 If you’re home or office is having roofing issues, checkout metal roof kansas city ks.

 This letter was published in the Sept.
 19 edition.